I’ve never accepted my birth gender. From my first memories at four years old to right now.

 I stopped believing in a benevolent god when I was very young because my desperate nightly prayers were ignored.

-I discovered birthday cake wishes never come true and never had the courage to ask Santa what I really wanted for Christmas.
+I discovered birthday cake wishes never came true and never had the courage to ask Santa what I really wanted for Christmas.

 The one thing I could control was my personal identity.
 They could call me boy, they could make me look like a boy, but couldn’t make me join in.
 I knew I could resist joining male groups or supporting male causes.